monicaburcusel/metarule/README.md

  - Meta-Rules: When you see "first/second/third" etc., switch to that numbered rule

 __Authors__
 Monica Burcușel and Nona Cohen
+Supervised by Dr. Yair Pinto